 The maximum load rating marked on the tire sidewall of any truck tire is based on a specific maximum speed of operation.
-Consult a MICHELIN® Truck Tire Data Book for complete information on allowable loads for the tires in your application.
+For complete information on allowable loads for the tires in your application, consult business.michelinman.com, MICHELIN MyTechXpert (scan QR code on page 13 with your mobile device), or a Michelin Truck Tire Retailer.
 Tires which are loaded beyond their maximum allowable loads for the particular application will build up excessive heat that may cause sudden tire destruction, property damage and personal injury.